KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

 We are already into data era and the maximum of 8 bytes data transmitting capability of CAN need a revamp.
 So, engineers came up with multiple protocols which are developed upon CAN bus specific to a particular network architecture type.
 Like, CANopen for Industrial robotics, CAN FD for higher data rates (up to 8 Mbits/sec), payload size up to 64 bytes and improved security via authentication.

 #### Conclusion
-The top benefits of using CAN Bus protocol are Low-cost implementation, completely centralized network, Extreme robust and efficient.On the other hand, it also comes short if we are looking more for security as CAN bus is not secure by design.
+The top benefits of using CAN Bus protocol are Low cost implementation, completely centralized network, Extreme robust and efficient.On the other hand, it also comes short if we are looking more for security as CAN bus is not secure by design.

 So, Automotive manufacturers are adding different network busses like LIN bus and CAN FD buses to improve the vehicle architecture more.
 But, ISO 11898 is not going to fade away any soon.